brd/packer-freebsd/11/README.rst

 Vagrant Notes
 ^^^^^^^^^^^^^

 There is a [bug in Vagrant that prevents NFS shared folders from working](https://github.com/mitchellh/vagrant/issues/8624).
-Type `make patch-vagrant-nfs` to apply a patch to workaround this bug.
+Type `make patch-vagrant` to apply a patch to workaround this bug.